-- Teachers use knowledge organisers to ensure coverage and progression of skills within the MFL curriculum.
+- Teachers use subject leader knowledge organisers to ensure coverage and progression of skills within the MFL curriculum.

 - Key Stage Two pupils are taught in weekly, discrete whole-class sessions and are taught together, working on the same subject content at the same time.